Andrettin/Wyrmsun/readme.txt

 - Added predefined territories for the Alexandria, Algiers, Carthage, Cyrene, Rabat and Tripoli settlements for the Earth scenario map.

 * Units
+- Added the Greedy trait (+10% cost modifier).
+This trait only affects units which represent a character/hero.
 - The hero unit recruitment tooltip now displays which trait it has.

 * Upgrades